 Whatever the reason – here are some options for you if you have Euros in an Irish bank account and you want to convert it to US Dollars and send it to a bank in the USA .
 Or if you have US Dollars in a US bank and you need to transfer it to a Euro bank account in Ireland or elsewhere in Europe.

 Specialist currency exchange companies will typically use an exchange rate that may be just 1% or 0.5% away from the Interbank rate.
 Your bank will typically charge you a rate that could be as much as 3% to 6% away from the same interbank rate.
 A difference of 4% in the exchange rate would mean $400 less for you on a $10,000 transfer.

 Transfermate are a Dublin based foreign exchange company regulated by the Central Bank of Ireland.
 TransferMate is also a registered as a Money Services Business with the United States Department of Treasury Financial Crimes Enforcement Network .
 Minimum transfer is €1000 .You can set up an online account and arrange currency transfers via their website or you can phone them for a personalised service in Dublin on 01 6353776

-TransferWise . is another fully online company that cuts out the banks and for a small fee allows you to get exchange rates that are pretty close to the interbank rates.
+TransferWise . is an online exchange company that cuts out the banks and for a small fee allows you to get exchange rates that are pretty close to the interbank rates.
 Residents of the USA are allowed to register with Transferwise.

 TransferWise Inc. is registered with the Financial Crimes Enforcement Network (FinCEN) in the USA with money service business registration number 31000065314305.
-It is licensed as a money transmitter in all US states apate from Nevada and Hawaii
+It is licensed as a money transmitter in all US states apart from Nevada and Hawaii.